oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/Concepts/what-is-a-reverse-proxy.md

 Reverse proxies are used to route traffic to servers in a network.
 Or, from a Kubernetes perspective: A reverse proxy is used to route traffic to the correct Pod.

-A reverse proxy is a machanism that prevents direct access to components in the network.
+A reverse proxy is a mechanism that prevents direct access to components in the network.
 Instead, it forwards it.

 This article describes the following:

 * How to expose a single webserver to the internet, directly
-* How to prevent direct access to the webserver by implementing a Reverse Proxy
+* How to prevent direct access to the web server by implementing a Reverse Proxy
 * How you can use a Reverse Proxy as a load balancer
 * Typical reverse proxies